mattkyea/cs441-gryoscope_pong-android/README.md

 This is an Android app that is a twist on the classic game, Pong.
 The user moves their paddle by turning their phone.

+## to do
+- allow user to enter initials
+- line divider down the middle?
+- sound effect?
+- AI vs AI on main screen?
+- use getWidth and getHeight in game and end screen
+- bug test game
+- clean game code
+- possibly reuse fonts and buttons via MainClass

 # Sources

 ###### How to get rotation: